 We review financial models from SaaS companies weekly.
 Founders obsess over whether to charge $49 or $79 monthly.
 Almost none think deeply about whether per-user, usage-based, or tiered pricing better aligns with their business model and growth strategy.

-The pricing model you choose determines your entire financial trajectory.
+The pricing model you choose determines your entire financial trajectory, including how you determine price for your SaaS product—whether that’s based on features, usage, or costs.
 It affects how customers expand, what it costs to acquire them, how they churn, and what gross margins you achieve.

 A company with per-user pricing at $20 per user has completely different economics than one with usage-based pricing averaging $20 per customer.
 The first gets predictable expansion as customers add headcount.
 The second gets unpredictable expansion tied to customer growth and product usage.

-Flat rate: One price regardless of usage, users, or features.
-Simple but limits expansion revenue.
-Common for very small businesses or specialized tools.
+Flat rate: Also known as the flat rate pricing model, this approach offers one price regardless of usage, users, or features.
+Flat rate pricing is simple and easy to manage but limits expansion revenue.
+It is common for very small businesses or specialized tools.
 Example: Basecamp charges $299/month for unlimited users.

 Per-user (seat-based): Price scales with number of users.
 Creates natural expansion as customers grow their teams.
 Predictable but can create adoption friction.
 Example: Slack at $7-12 per user monthly.